dons20/UIKit-VSCode/README.md

 1. With Visual Studio Code opened, press `Ctrl+P`.
 2. Type in `ext install uikit-3-snippets` and press `Enter`.

+Other Information
+---
+* Please remember to direct your questions/issues to the [issues page](https://github.com/dons20/UIKit-VSCode/issues) of the repository.
+* If you find the plugin helpful, please leave a [positive review](https://marketplace.visualstudio.com/items?itemName=Keno.uikit-3-snippets#review-details) so that others will be more likely to see the plugin as well!
+Thank you!

 Table of Contents
 ---